NetApp/harvest/docs/ontap-metrics.md

 ### fcp_nvmf_avg_other_latency

-Average latency for operations other than read and write (FC-NVMe)
+Average latency in microseconds for operations other than read and write (FC-NVMe)

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|